billpg/POP3Listener/BuildYourOwnPOP3Server.md

 With an authentication function, we can now log-in to our mailbox, but the mailbox is empty.
 This is because the default message-list handler only ever responds with an empty list of messages.
 We need to write a handler that returns a list of messages.

 You can set the handler by setting the `Events.OnMessageList` property to your custom fuunction.
 For now, let's write a simple function that reads the contents of a folder.
 The service supplies the Mailbox ID which was set by the authentication function earlier.
 ```
-/* Set the OnMessageList event.
-Insert this block just before the ListenOn call. */
+/* Create (if needed) a folder to monitor for messages. */
-const string MAILBOX_FOLDER = @"C:/Set/This/To/An/Actual/Folder";
+string mailboxFolder = Path.Combine(Path.GetTempPath(), "MyMailboxFolder");
+Directory.CreateDirectory(mailboxFolder);
+Console.WriteLine($"Mailbox: {mailboxFolder}");

+/* Set our custom function that returns a list of messages for a mailbox. */
 pop3.Events.OnMessageList = MyMessageList;
 IEnumerable<string> MyMessageList(string mailboxID)
 {
     /* Check mailbox ID. */
-    if (request.AuthMailboxID != myMailboxID)
+    if (mailboxID != myMailboxID)
         throw new ApplicationException("Invalid mailbox ID.");

     /* Return just the filenames for each file in the folder. */
-    return Directory.EnumerateFiles(FOLDER).Select(Path.GetFileName);
+    return Directory.EnumerateFiles(mailboxFolder).Select(Path.GetFileName);
 }
 ```

 Now let's save an EML file into your mailbox folder.
 EML files are plain ASCII text files you can create with Notepad.
 Try copy-and-paste the following text into a file and save it into your mailbox.
 ```
-From: John Rutabaga <john.rutabaga@example.com>
+From: Alice Rutabaga <alice.rutabaga@example.com>
-To: Alice Rutabaga <alice.rutabaga@example.com>, Bob Rutabaga <bob.rutabaga@example.com>
+To: Bob Rutabaga <bob.rutabaga@example.com>, Carol Rutabaga <carol.rutabaga@example.com>
 Subject: We are the Rutabagas of New York!

 Hello my lovely family!